-This article is #2 of 3 the introductory series on Cancer Powerball.
+This article is part of the introductory series on Cancer Powerball.

 - Cancer Powerball: The lottery where you lose every time you win

 - Bisphenol A (BPA) Pre-checks ALL 10 Numbers on your “Winning” Cancer Powerball ticket

 Until I developed “Cancer Powerball” my efforts were either too “science-y” …